Posets arising as 1-skeleta of simple polytopes, the nonrevisiting path conjecture, and poset topology: Poset theoretic results regarding 1-skeleta of simple polytopes

-The proof of the statement for faces $F'$ containing the sink of $P$ is entirely analogous. \end{proof}
+The proof of the statement for any face $F'$ containing the sink of $P$ is similar. \end{proof}

 \begin{cor} Let $P$ be a simple polytope and let $\bf{c}$ be a generic cost vector such that $G(P,\bf{c})$ is the Hasse diagram of a poset.
-Then each face $F$ of $P$ which contains $\hat{0}$ has the property that there are no directed paths which depart $F$ and later revisit $F$.
-Likewise for each face $G$ containing $\hat{1}$, there cannot be any directed paths that depart $G$ and later revisit $G$. \end{cor}
+Then each face $F$ of $P$ which contains $\hat{0}$ has the property that there are no directed paths which revisit $F$.
+Likewise for each face $G$ containing $\hat{1}$, there cannot be any directed paths that revisit $G$. \end{cor}

-Corollary ~\ref{source-face-sink-face} has the following important special case:
+Corollary ~\ref{source-face-sink-face} has the following important special case.

-\begin{cor} For each set $S$ of atoms, each directed path from $\hat{0} $ to $psj (S)$ stays within the unique smallest face $F_S$ containing $\hat{0}$ and all of the atoms in $S$.
+\begin{cor} Let $S$ be any set of atoms in a poset $P$ whose Hasse diagram is $G(P,\bc )$ for $P$ a simple polytope.
+Then each directed path of $G(P,\bc )$ from $\hat{0} $ to $psj (S)$ stays within the unique smallest face $F_S$ of $P$ containing $\hat{0}$ and all of the elements of $S$.
 Likewise for each set $T$ of coatoms, each directed path from $psm(T)$ to $\hat{1}$ stays within the unique smallest face $F_T$ containing $\hat{1}$ and all of the coatoms in $T$.

 \end{cor}

 This in turn implies the following: